Summary

 No Output Losses in Manufacturing and Agriculture

-No Job Gains in Manufacturing Either
+No Manufacturing Job Gains Either

 President Trump touted tariffs as a way to bring manufacturing jobs back, while his opponents argued they would cost jobs.
 To date, there is no clear winner in this debate.